kareemAboelatta/Social-media/README.md

 # Note
-- And i achieve every principle and so imprtant design patterns too, Don't forget check the it :heart:
+- And i achieve every principle and so imprtant design patterns too in this open source project, Don't forget check the it :heart:
-- Don't forget support me by a star  :star: for encourge me to write more articales
+- Don't forget support me by a star :star: for encourge me to write more articales ..